Unusual museums in Barcelona

 Address: Carrer del Comerç, 36, 08003 Barcelona

-This museum is pure fun.
-Bring your camera or mobile phone.
 In this museum you are not passively looking at exhibits, you are the exhibit.
-Stand in front of backgrounds or blend in the circumstances of the respective scene.
-This can be the stadium of FC Barcelona, a three-dimensional distorted space, a scene from a well-known movie or you can jump into the scene of a world-famous painting.
+Stand in front of backgrounds and take your best pictures.
+There, you will go the stadium of FC Barcelona, to a three-dimensional distorted space in a few minutes.

 Address: Carrer Pintor Fortuny, 17, Barcelona